jhumelsine/jhumelsine.github.io/_posts/2025-04-15-humble-object.md

 [Adapters](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) are often Humble Objects.
 Their implementations tend to be small, and they tend to be coupled with external dependencies, making them difficult to test, but relatively easy to override with test doubles.

 # Flaky Tests
 Flaky tests are the worst.
-A flaky test is a unit test that sometimes passes and sometimes fails.
-These are non-deterministic tests.
+A flaky test is a non-deterministic unit test that sometimes passes and sometimes fails.
 We want our tests to be deterministic.
 They should always render consistent results.

 What’s the true nature of a flaky test?
 When it passes, is it representing the true nature of the software being tested or is it a false positive?
 When it fails, does the code really have an error or is it a false negative?

-A failing flaky test can abort a CI/CD pipeline build delaying delivery.
+A failing flaky test can abort a CI/CD pipeline build, delaying delivery.
 When that happens, we often start the pipeline again, hoping that all of the flaky tests will pass.
 I’ve done this myself.
 Have we really confirmed that the code works, or are we just trying to find a workaround for something that's preventing us from delivering our code?

-If the implementation is flaky enough exhibit inconsistent behaviors in our tests, what’s to prevent the same code from exhibiting inconsistent behaviors in production?
+If the implementation is flaky enough to exhibit inconsistent behaviors in our tests, what’s to prevent the same code from exhibiting inconsistent behaviors in production?

 Any form of non-deterministic dependency can cause tests to be flaky.
 Race conditions are a common culprit.
 In [Semaphore with Suril](https://jhumelsine.github.io/2024/07/08/suril-semaphore.html#the-semaphore), I had been contemplating tests with multiple Threads, Sleeps, Timeouts and more before considering the Humble Object Pattern.
 I can almost guarantee that any non-Humble Object tests would have been flaky, slow or both.